RWE Rosehall Wind Farm Community Fund

 - Has considered issues of inclusion and sustainability (in terms of its long-term financial viability and its environmental impact)

 - Where appropriate, applicants should also seek local providers of the goods and services they seek a grant.
-However, this should demonstrate the best value, balancing considerations of cost, availability, and quality appropriate to the specific goods or service in question.
+However, this should demonstrate the best value, balancing considerations of cost, availability, and quality appropriate to the specific goods or service.

 Who can apply?